+I'm a child injury prevention expert with specialties in infant safe sleep.
 Below, I’ve shared some common situations where parents have to make safety trade-offs.
 For each situation I’m offering good, better, and best options.

 Going to visit family

 We all know the drill.
 You’re going to visit grandmommy and, understandably, there’s no crib at your final destination.
-What’s a safety-conscious parent to do?
+What’s a safety-conscious parent to do

 A dresser drawer or laundry basket.
 This one should be all too familiar to grandma, it’s a generations-old trick.
 Grab a sizeable drawer or firm-sided laundry basket, line it with a single towel, folded over.
 Ta-da!
 You’ve got yourself a sleep space that you didn’t have to haul from home.
 In a pinch, it’s a better option than sleeping in bed with baby.